AdilY04/bjj-mindfulness/README.md

 # Saudi Date Classification Using Machine Learning

 ## Overview
-This project integrates with my studies on supervised machine learning.
-The goal is to start with low-level models, such as decision trees, to determine whether a date is Ajwa or Medjool, and then eventually branch onto neural networks for image classification.
-The dataset is very small, so this project is primarily experimental rather than immediately applicable.
+This project integrates with my studies on supervised machine learning and is primarily experimental rather than immediately applicable (given the small sample size).
+The goal is to start with low-level models to determine whether a date is Ajwa or Medjool, and then eventually branch onto neural networks for image classification.

 ## Dataset
 The dataset contains three subsets: